MahdiAbuHamida/technion-bloody-souls-town/README.md

 ## 🧠 Lessons Learned

-- React component-based architecture
-- State management with `useState`
-- Event handling and controlled components
-- Clean UI structure and responsive layout
+- I learned C++ while working on this!
+- Implement advanced combat logic using C++ in UE4.
+- Design and code dynamic game settings menu with input rebinding.
+- Integrate gamepad support with sensitivity modifiers and deadzone handling.
+- Build responsive UI/UX for a horror-themed player experience.